wuyichen24/microservices-patterns/docs/code_orgnization_for_interservice_communication.md

 ![](diagrams/interservice_communication_command.png)

 ### Logic
-- Each command channel belongs to a specific service for all the incoming command to the service. (each command channel has only one consumer).
+- Each command channel belongs to a specific service for all the incoming command to that service (each command channel has only one consumer).
 - Other services uses their proxy class to send command messages to a specific command channel (each command channel has one or more producer).

 ### Core Classes